 Students wishing to audit a class must make the request using an Auditor's Permit.
-(See the Graduate Student Office for appropriate form.)
+(See the Graduate Studies Office for appropriate form.)
 The student should take the Auditor's Permit form to the first class meeting and ask the instructor to sign, indicating approval.
 The form should then be submitted to the Graduate College for approval.
 Approval from both the instructor and the Graduate College is required.
 Students who are registered for less than 12 hours, not including the audited course, who do not have a tuition waiver will be charged a \$15 audit fee.
-The deadline to audit a course is typically the last day of the second week of class.
+The deadline to submit the form to audit a course is the tenth day of instruction.